yard

 Spring flowers can include bulbs like tulips and daffodils, but pollinators prefer simpler forms.
 Shrubs such as fragrant lilac clusters and early azalea blossoms are workhorses in cooler zones.

 By early summer, plants like salvia spikes, catmint drifts, and lavender hedges keep bees buzzing.
-Pair them near vegetables like indeterminate tomato vines and flowering pepper plants to help with pollination.
+Pair them near vegetables like tomato vines and flowering pepper plants to help with pollination.

 Late summer and fall should lean on asters, native goldenrod species, upright sedum clumps, and garden aster varieties.
 These carry monarchs and native bees into cooler weather.